 For example tax is usually decided by politicians based on a mixture of political and economic factors – such as what is the state of the economy.
 Interest rates, in many countries are decided by a central bank, but political factors may still be important.
 The fall of the Soviet Union in 1991 caught most businesses and Western Governments by surprise – but not all.
 Some companies – notably Shell Petroleum – had picked up signals that all was not well in Russia.
 Many of these were related to economic problems within the Soviet Union.

-These areas are global, but it is also important to look at factors affecting individual industries.
+These areas are national and global, but it is also important to look at factors affecting individual industries.
 There can be narrow industry measures that become important.
 Issues such as the availability of skilled labour or raw-material costs can impact industries in different ways.
 For example, are paper costs rising?
 For a book, magazine or newspaper publisher, the price of paper is a crucial economic measure.
 Another example is the UK software industry which has complained of a shortage of computer programmers – driving up wage costs.
 Again – the global picture can be important.
 Some companies are now using programmers in countries like India for software development.
 This helps them keep costs down – and leads to competitive advantage over companies with higher costs.

 All this influences and is influenced by social factors – the elements that build society.
 Social factors influence people’s choices and include the beliefs, values and attitudes of society.
 So understanding changes in this area can be crucial and can lead to political and societal change.
 Typical things to look at for each of these include: